Ministers plan to give magistrates the power to impose huge financial penalties on drivers for common offences. Do these proposals go too far?

 This could mean that potential penalties for offences such as speeding on the motorway are increased to £10,000.

 The proposed increase would be the first since 1991 – but some penalties will increase fourfold.

 The fines have previously been set at different levels, reflecting their severity.
 The outlined changes are as follows:

-The Ministry of Justice reports that magistrate fines collected at the end of 2012-13 reached a record high of £284 million and continued to rise during the last financial year.
+The Ministry of Justice reports that magistrate fines collected at the end of 2012-13 reached a record high of £284 million and have continued to rise since.